alefeans/flask-base/README.md

 ## JWT, PyMongo...
 Do i need all of this ???

-__NO !__ You can remove JWT, PyMongo and Bcrypt (used for hashing users password on database), excluding all the references on the [app](app/__init__.py) and the files that makes use of them.
+__NO !__ You can remove JWT, PyMongo and Bcrypt (used for hashing users password on database), excluding all the references on the [app](app/__init__.py), [config](config.py) and the files that makes use of them.

-These _"extensions"_ are there just to help you, if you need to implement all of the boilerplate needed to work with JWT, PyMongo and so on.
+These _"extensions"_ and the _users_ endpoints are there just to help you, if you need to implement all of the boilerplate required to work with JWT, PyMongo and so on.

 Don't forget to remove the dependencies from [requirements.txt](requirements.txt) too.